dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 > [!NOTE]
 > A key component to cloud computing is being good at cleaning up resources that aren't in use.
 Deleting resource groups and resources you don't need anymore is good practice.

-## 3. Link your Terraform to your Azure subscription
+## 3. Link Terraform to your Azure subscription
 For this one, I am just going to link the [Terraform guide for setting up Azure with Terraform](https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-build).
 Rather than writing the how-to myself, HashiCorp has done a great and clear job explaining the process and most of it can be copy/pasted for you.

 As a quick overview, in the tutorial you will: